-Published by The Penmen Review, one of five finalists for the SNHU Fall Fiction prize
+Published in December 2016 by The Penmen Review, one of five finalists for the SNHU Fall Fiction prize

 We’re waiting to hop a freight.
 The bulls almost caught us an hour ago, so we’re far from the switching yards, beyond the floodlights.
 We’ll have to be nimble to jump a train this far down: It will have gathered speed.

 Boarding even a slow-lumbering freight takes nerve and good timing.
 I’m young and confident.
 I have no idea how nimble Harry is.
 Looks rangy and fit, but at least twenty years older.
 Garrulous.
 And a chain smoker.
 I can see his eyes in the glow of the cigarettes.
 Not squinting against the smoke.
 Not blinking, either.
 His eyes holding mine like a laser.

 “Scorpions,” he says, “are worse than rattlesnakes.”